scash-project/simple-block-explorer2/README.md

 Install
 -------
 * Place the `index.php` script into a php enabled http docs directory
-* Run Bitcoin Core with txindex and blockfilters `-txindex -blockfilterindex`
+* Run Scashd with txindex and blockfilters `-txindex -blockfilterindex`
 * Edit the index.php config section

 Nice links